Caleb22589/RecognitionProject2026/README.md

 A photo held to the camera gives an identical value every frame, so its variance is near zero and it fails.
 A blink is also "required", detected when the EAR drops below a threshold.
 Only if both pass is the face marked live, and that result isn't re-tested during the same transaction.
 Then transaction is allowed to proceed
 Usually only works if mouth is open.

+## Improvements

+Using mouth to verify transaction is kinda weird so calculate both EAR first and MAR as backup or altogether to make it more seamless
 ## Modules used

 I have mainly used PyQt5 for the GUI, as its faster than other alternatives like tkinter, however does have disadvantages of its very inefficient way of creating elements (takes atlesat 5 lines to create one button), so maybe create a class that makes it more simple to add UI elements to my interface.